-- The number of borrowers and Mortgages that qualify to be refinanced or modified under our Relief Refinance and Home Affordable Modification Programs. - Levels of current mortgage interest rates and borrower refinancing activity. - The age, principal amount, geographic distribution and payment terms of Mortgages. - Characteristics of the borrowers (such as credit score) and their equity positions in their houses (whether the LTV ratio is high or low).
+- Levels of current mortgage interest rates and borrower refinancing activity. - The age, principal amount, geographic distribution and payment terms of Mortgages. - Characteristics of the borrowers (such as credit score) and their equity positions in their houses (whether the LTV ratio is high or low).
 In particular, borrowers with substantial equity in their houses may be inclined to engage in cash-out refinancings in which the refinancing mortgage has a higher principal balance than the refinanced mortgage.
-This technique enables the borrower to convert all or a portion of the equity into cash.

-- Procedures implemented by Mortgage originators and servicers to ease the burden on themselves and borrowers of processing refinance loans.
+This technique enables the borrower to convert all or a portion of the equity into cash. - Procedures implemented by Mortgage originators and servicers to ease the burden on themselves and borrowers of processing refinance loans.
 These changes may include reducing the amount of documentation and costs required to refinance and easing underwriting standards, which could encourage borrowers to refinance their Mortgages.
-Some of our Mortgage purchase programs may facilitate these practices.
-For example, certain eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting and other procedures. - The rate of defaults and resulting repurchases of the Mortgages in a PC Pool.
-Defaults may increase during periods of economic recession, mortgage credit contraction, stricter underwriting standards that may inhibit refinancings, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
-Such adverse developments could also have a greater impact on certain states or geographical regions.
-Depending on how long a Mortgage has been in default and the likelihood the borrower will resume making payments, we may repurchase a defaulted Mortgage from its PC Pool, which would have the same effect on the Holder as a prepayment of the Mortgage.
-See Risk Factors Prepayments and Yield Factors Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds and Credit Factors. - Active solicitation by originators and servicers.
+Some of our Mortgage purchase programs may facilitate these practices. - Active solicitation by originators and servicers.
 Many mortgage servicers, including sellers of Mortgages to Freddie Mac, solicit borrowers to refinance their Mortgages.
 In particular, servicers may solicit borrowers to refinance in an effort to preserve servicing income.
-To mitigate this risk, our Guide places restrictions on solicitation of borrowers which are intended to prevent servicers from targeting borrowers under Mortgages they service for us more actively than they target other borrowers.
-However, under our Relief Refinance Program, a number of borrowers under Mortgages may be solicited for refinancings. - Repurchases of Mortgages from PC Pools may occur when the terms of those Mortgages are refinanced or the Mortgages are modified as a result of default or imminent default, including under our Relief Refinance or Home Affordable Modification Programs.
-See Risk Factors Prepayments and Yield Factors and Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds. - Changes in local industry and population migration and relocation as they affect housing turnover. - Servicing fee rates.
-PC Pools containing Mortgages that are subject to servicing fee rates that are relatively high may experience different prepayment rates than PC Pools in which relatively low servicing fee rates predominate. - The use of special financing arrangements, including buydown plans or other provisions that cause the amount of the borrower's payment to change during the term of the Mortgage. - In the case of ARMs, fluctuations in the reference Index values, the extent of periodic adjustments on the underlying Mortgage interest rates, the extent to which the initial

-Mortgage interest rates are discounted from their fully indexed rates and the extent to which borrowers exercise conversion options on convertible ARMs.
+To mitigate this risk, our Guide places restrictions on solicitation of borrowers which are intended to prevent servicers from targeting borrowers under Mortgages they service for us more actively than they target other borrowers. - Changes in local industry and population migration and relocation as they affect housing turnover. - Servicing fee rates.
+PC Pools containing Mortgages that are subject to servicing fee rates that are relatively high may experience different prepayment rates than PC Pools in which relatively low servicing fee rates predominate. - The use of special financing arrangements, including buydown plans or other provisions that cause the amount of the borrower's payment to change during the term of the Mortgage. - In the case of ARMs, fluctuations in the reference Index values, the extent of periodic adjustments on the underlying Mortgage interest rates, the extent to which the initial Mortgage interest rates are discounted from their fully indexed rates and the extent to which borrowers exercise conversion options on convertible ARMs. - The desire of borrowers to reduce the LTV ratio to 80% or below to eliminate the requirement for mortgage insurance on a Mortgage. - Repurchases of Mortgages from PC Pools may occur due to breaches of representations and warranties by sellers of the Mortgages.

-- The desire of borrowers to reduce the LTV ratio to 80% or below to eliminate the requirement for mortgage insurance on a Mortgage. - Repurchases of Mortgages from PC Pools may occur due to breaches of representations and warranties by sellers of the Mortgages.
-See Risk Factors Prepayments and Yield Factors We have a substantial backlog of repurchase requests to sellers and their fulfillment could affect PC prepayment speeds. - The prepayment behavior of relatively small PC Pools is likely to be less consistent and less predictable than is the prepayment behavior of larger PC Pools.
+- Repurchases of Mortgages from PC Pools may occur when the terms of those Mortgages are modified as a result of default or imminent default. - The prepayment behavior of relatively small PC Pools is likely to be less consistent and less predictable than is the prepayment behavior of larger PC Pools.